 - The highly-anticipated bus based festival Snowdonia Real Ale Trail is back June 10th and reveals two new rural pubs changing it’s route.
 The Snowdonia Ale …Read More »

-Award Winning Real Ale Trails in
+Award Winning Real Ale Trails

 On each trail you can follow the footsteps of many a human seeking good ale, food and atmosphere to spend with best friends.
 To do this all you need is friends, pubs and transport.
 We can’t find friends for you, but we can share with you our favourite pubs and the ones we think you should experience.
 The pubs we have selected for you to visit have been handpicked because they share our ethos of enjoying food and drink with great friends and usually because they are either a little bit unusual or off the beaten track.

-For the Real Ale enthusiasts, there’s a minimum of three real ales in each pub (50 ales always on each trail) we have micro breweries creating speciality ales just for the day as well as small batch ales never to be experienced again.
+For the Real Ale enthusiasts, there’s a minimum of three real ales in each pub (50 ales always on each trail) we also have micro breweries creating speciality ales just for the day as well as small batch ales never to be experienced again.
 But don’t worry if ale isn’t your thing, there’s plenty of other drinks available sometimes we even let the Gin makers join us too.